whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <p>This is a palette of two highlighters, two cheek tints and four eye shadows.
 I have so many of these already that I decided to gift this hence why I didn't open it for pictures.</p>

 <p>There's actually 3 types of Book of Beauty by Pixi.
 There's a Touch of Blush, Contour Creator and this Minimal Makeup.
-I kind of wished we got the Contour Creator but they editors probably decided to go with Minimal Makeup because it's a combination of products for an all-in-one palette.</p>
+I kind of wished we got the Contour Creator but the editors probably decided to go with Minimal Makeup because it's a combination of products for an all-in-one palette.</p>

 <br>